When I miss Austin, I make this migas recipe for breakfast. Made with a handful of basic ingredients, it's fun, flavorful, and easy to make!

 Migas Serving Suggestions

 My favorite way to enjoy migas is in breakfast tacos, so I always serve them with tortillas on the side.
 Add your favorite salsa (I like pico de gallo, fresh tomato salsa, or tomatillo salsa) and sliced avocado or guacamole.
 Then, finish them off with a big squeeze of lime juice, and dig in!
-If you’re craving a bigger breakfast or brunch, round out the meal with cooked black beans or refried beans.
+If you’re craving a bigger breakfast or brunch, round out the meal with cooked black beans, pinto beans, or refried beans.

 More Favorite Breakfast Recipes